moliver28/research-handbook/content/handbook/engineering/development/sec/secure/composition-analysis.md

 #### Communicate the status of the epic and its issues

 Every issue created has to be attached to the epic that caused it.
-All issues need to be labeled to reflect their status as [seen here](/handbook/engineering/workflow/#updating-workflow-labels-throughout-development) and [above](#indicating-status-and-raising-risk).
+All issues need to be labeled to reflect their status as described in the[engineering workflow guide](/handbook/engineering/workflow/#updating-workflow-labels-throughout-development) and [above](#indicating-status-and-raising-risk).
 Once created, issues should be weighted, assigned, attached to a milestone and be labled `~"deliverable"` / `~"stretch"`.

+##### Weighting guide

+Weights are used to signal the complexity of the tasked described in the issue.
+They are not a hard boundary for time spent.

 ##### Weekly progress report